cloudfoundry/summit-training-classes/operator/site/content/labs/upgrading.md

 Explore https://bosh.io/stemcells for a previous version of the `bosh-warden-boshlite` stemcell.

-* Use bosh to upload this stemcell to your director.
+* Use BOSH to upload this stemcell to your director.
 * Be sure your deployment is set to Redis.
 * Modify the Redis deployment with the stemcell version.
 * Deploy the changes.

-> Note: Since we are using bosh-lite with single instances per vm type, a zero downtime deployment is not possible.
+> Note: Since we are using BOSH-lite with single instances per VM type, a zero downtime deployment is not possible.

 ### Checking Your Work